-Eligible partnerships funded under this grant must include these three partners:
+Eligible partnerships funded under this grant must include the following three partners:

-- 1. A Maryland public or independent two- or four-year institution of higher education (IHE) and its division that prepares teachers and principals - 2.
-A Maryland public or independent four-year institution of higher education and its school of arts and sciences (see "arts and sciences" definition in Appendix D) - 3.
+- 1. A Maryland public or independent two- or four-year institution of higher education (IHE) and its division that prepares teachers and principals. - 2.
+A Maryland public or independent four-year institution of higher education and its school of arts and sciences (see "arts and sciences" definition in Appendix D). - 3.
 A Maryland high-need Local Education Agency (LEA).
-LEAs meeting the Title II A, subpart 3 definition of "high need" for this funding cycle are Baltimore County, Baltimore City, Caroline County, Dorchester County, Prince George's County and Wicomico County (See Appendix A for high-need LEA demographic information)
+LEAs meeting the Title II A, subpart 3 definition of "high need" for this funding cycle are Baltimore City, Baltimore County, Prince George's County, Somerset County, and Wicomico County (See Appendix A for high-need LEA demographic information).

 The proposal must have a lead IHE that is the named applicant and fiscal agent.
 Note that a school of arts and sciences and a school of education are two different partners, even if they are both constituent parts of the same fiscal agent institution.
-In addition to the three required partners, the lead IHE may also include other local educational agencies, a public charter school, an elementary school or secondary school, an existing professional development school, an educational service agency, a nonprofit educational organization, additional institutions of higher education, a nonprofit cultural organization, an entity carrying out a pre-kindergarten program, a teacher organization, a principal organization, a business, or a combination of any of these.
+In addition to the three required partners, the lead IHE may also include other local educational agencies, a public charter school, an elementary school or secondary school, an existing professional development school, an educational service agency, a nonprofit education, additional institutions of higher education, a nonprofit cultural organization, an entity carrying out a pre-kindergarten program, a teacher organization, a principal organization, a business, or a combination of any of these.

-Community colleges may serve in partnerships and may be one of the three required partners or the lead partner if it has a division that prepares teachers and/or principals.
+Community colleges may serve in partnerships, and may be one of the three required partners, or the lead partner if it has a division that prepares teachers and/or principals.
 Community colleges may not serve as the arts and sciences partner.
-Project directors must be faculty or permanent staff members at the applicant institution and have expertise in the content areas or methodologies the activities address.
+Project directors must be faculty or permanent staff members at the applicant institution, and have expertise in the content areas or methodologies the activities address.

 IHEs and LEAs may participate in an unlimited number of projects.
 IHE-LEA partnerships need to ensure that services are offered on an equitable basis to public and private school teachers in accordance with ESEA Title IX requirements and requirements pertaining to assisting low-performing schools.
-MHEC ITQ (Title II A, subpart 3) grants to eligible partnerships are to be used for professional development activities in core academic subjects.
+For ITQ (Title II A, subpart 3) grants to be eligible, partnerships are to be used for professional development activities in core academic subjects.
 It is critical to the purpose of this program that the arts and sciences partner, as well as the education and LEA partners, have substantial and substantive involvement in developing project content.
-IHE grantees must work cooperatively with their LEA partner(s) through the planning, implementation and evaluation of the grant programs to address locally identified needs.
+IHE grantees must work cooperatively with their LEA partner(s) through the planning, implementation, and evaluation of the grant program to address locally identified needs.

-Eligible participants for this grant's activities are principals, assistant principals, teachers and highly qualified paraprofessionals.
+Principals, assistant principals, teachers, and highly qualified paraprofessionals are eligible participants for the activities of this grant.
 Target participants or target audience refers to the primary participants.
-Per federal guidelines, ITQ grant funds from MHEC cannot be spent on either paraprofessionals who are not already deemed "highly qualified" under current Maryland State regulations or on pre-service teachers who are not highly qualified paraprofessionals.
+Per federal guidelines, ITQ grant funds from MHEC cannot be spent on paraprofessionals who are not already deemed "highly qualified" under current Maryland State regulations, or on pre-service teachers who are not "highly qualified" paraprofessionals.

-If a project is holding an event for in-service teachers, principals, and/or highly qualified paraprofessionals, then other school personnel, including pre-service teachers, may attend, but no ITQ funds may be contributed to take care of the costs of their attendance.
+When holding an event for in-service teachers, principals, and/or highly qualified paraprofessionals, and other school personnel attend, including pre-service teachers, ITQ funds cannot be used to cover the cost of their attendance.

-If an applicant project director, project manager, or project evaluator is overdue in submitting reporting information to MHEC for other grant projects, or has a history thereof, his/her proposal for this FY 15 program may be considered ineligible.
+If an applicant project director, project manager, or project evaluator is overdue in submitting reports to MHEC for other grant projects, or has a history thereof, his/her proposal for the FY 16 program may be considered ineligible.